chetnapaswan84165-byte/research-paper-summaries/README.md

-This repository contains my Data Analysis on Biology datasets.
+This repository contains summaries of research paper which I read.
-Focus areas includes data analysis for biological and genomic datasets.
+Focus areas includes bioinformatics and genomics research papers.
-Its include Python scripts, jupyter notebooks and Data experiments.
+The goal is to build strong fundamentals in  research paper.